NOCTLJRNE/Commands-Testing/README.md

 ## :information_source: My profile and background

 You can find my full background & profile on linkedin [linkedin](https://www.linkedin.com/in/bao-an-pham-ho-b04814a3/.
 In short, I'm an electrical engineer who is currently working in France.
+After 3 years working for CEA (a French public government-funded research organisation), I decided to learn how to become a blockchain developper.

 ## :question: Why vote for me ?